prjemian/punx/docs/source/api/h5tree.rst

 .. automodule:: punx.h5tree
     :members:
-    :synopsis: Command line tool to print the structure of any HDF5 file
+    :synopsis: Command line tool to print the tree structure of any HDF5 file